 - Hover over a topic to see the arrow located below its text

 - Drag the red "+" sign towards the topic you want to connect to

 - Drop the red "+" sign to create the relationship

-- Click on the relationship to see its label.
-Now you can add text to your label.
+- Click on the relationship to see its label and to add text to your label.

-- Click on the triangle on the label's top-right side to open the context menu
+- Click on the label's context menu to open the panel

 - Edit the label or delete it